louandrei/Lightweight-Convolutional-Liquid-Neural-Network-for-Efficient-Classification-of-Bioacoustic-Signal/README.md

 ## 📊 Dataset

-The model was evaluated on the ["To Bee or Not to Bee" dataset](https://www.kaggle.com/datasets/chrisfilo/to-bee-or-no-to-bee) and https://www.kaggle.com/datasets/haithammoh/sounds-of-animals
+The model was evaluated on the ["To Bee or Not to Bee" dataset](https://www.kaggle.com/datasets/chrisfilo/to-bee-or-no-to-bee) and [ASC24 Multiple Animal Classification](https://www.kaggle.com/datasets/haithammoh/sounds-of-animals)

 > Note: Dataset files are not included in this repository due to size.
 Please download and place them in your chosen `DATASET_PATH`.